 2. What defines a full stack developer?

-A full-stack developer comes with the following expertise:
+Ans – A full stack developer comes with the following expertise:

 - Programming Language: Proficiency in more than 2 programming languages.